In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

 Simply the best management book I have read.

-If you want to develop the best company’s cultures and be the most effective manager you can be, this is your book.
+If you want to develop the best company culture and be the most effective manager you can be, this is your book.

 “Radical Candor” is the best management book I have read.

-Together with Ray Dalio’s “Principles“, which in turn is the best book on developing company’s cultures geared for effectiveness, it has informed much of my lesson on “ideal workplaces” in the workplace module of Social Power.
+Together with Ray Dalio’s “Principles“, which in turn is the best book on developing company’s cultures geared for effectiveness, it has informed much of my lesson on “ideal workplaces” in the workplace module of Power University.